• Skip to main content

 Instructions

-• Line a tray with parchment for setting the mango burfi.
-Infuse saffron in 1 tablespoon warm milk.
+• Line a 8 by 8 baking dish with parchment paper.
+Infuse saffron in warm milk.
 Let stand.

 • If using fresh mango, add mango chunks to a blender jar and grind to a smooth paste.
 If needed, strain the pulp.

-• To a large non-stick pan (I used 12 inch), add the sugar and mango puree.
-Set on a low flame.
+• To a large non-stick pan (I used 12 inch), add the mango puree, powdered sugar and milk powder.

-• Transfer the burfi mixture to the tray .
+• Transfer the mixture to a lined tray.
 Level using a spatula.
 You can press some nuts on top if you wish.

 • Once set, you can add some edible gold or silver foil on top.
 Using a sharp knife cut into as many squares as you wish.